YES, NBS! Community Input Tool

 What is Green Infrastructure?

-Our communities can be redesigned to work with nature, providing flood protection, shade, habitat, water filtration, and green space, This is called "green infrastructure".
+Our communities can be redesigned to work with nature, providing flood protection, shade, habitat, water filtration, and green space.
+This is called "green infrastructure", which falls under a larger umbrella of nature based solutions (NBS).
 Some examples of green infrastructure solutions include:

 - Living shorelines and streets

 - Rain gardens

 By implementing green infrastructure, we can manage climate risk and enhance quality of life for all who live in Miami-Dade.
 Miami Waterkeeper, in collaboration with community partners, is investigating green infrastructure opportunities in Miami-Dade County’s built environment.

 POSTPONED DUE TO WEATHER: Gibson Park Clean-up and Yes, NBS!
 Community Input Tool Launch (previously scheduled for Aug 19th, new date coming soon!)